alix-tz/escriptorium-documentation/docs/walkthrough_search.md

 When Search is activated, it appears as a search bar in the middle of the navigation bar, at the top of the page.

 ![image: Screenshot of the search bar](img/search/search_bar.png "The search bar is located in the navigation bar.")

+The results of the query will be displayed as a list of text extracts along with the corresponding line of text.

 ## Use search